makeabilitylab/physcomp/communication/p5js-paint-io.md

 **Code.** This code is available in our GitHub as [XYAnalogOut.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/XYAnalogOut/XYAnalogOut.ino).
 You can also see the OLED-based variant as [XYAnalogOutOLED.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/XYAnalogOutOLED/XYAnalogOutOLED.ino).
 {: .fs-1 }

-### Test and play!
+### Test and play with the initial end-to-end app!

+We did it!
+Now, it's time to test and play with it.

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/PaintIO-Grayscale-TwoPots-KeyboardCommands-Optimized.mp4" type="video/mp4" />
 </video>
-**Video.** An initial Paint I/O p5.js + Arduino app.
+**Video.** An initial PaintIO p5.js + Arduino app.
+We are using the two potentiometers to set the brush's x,y location (the brush size is fixed) and the laptop keyboard to switch between brush types (`b` key) and fill modes (`f` key).
 The p5.js code is available as [Paint I/O 2 - Web Serial](https://editor.p5js.org/jonfroehlich/sketches/NxUaI2hnT) and the Arduino code is [XYAnalogOut.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/XYAnalogOut/XYAnalogOut.ino) on GitHub.
+{: .fs-1 }

 ### Upgrading our Arduino controller with OLED